MicrosoftDocs/Advertising/advertising/bingads-13/guides/operation-error-codes.md

 InvalidCredentials

 **Description**
 Authentication failed.
 Reasons include, *AccountInactive*, *InvalidAccessToken*, or *UserNotFound*.
-Either supplied credentials are invalid or the account is inactive.

 - *AccountInactive*: The account is inactive.
-- *InvalidAccessToeken*: Typically indicates usage of an incorrect access token (AuthenticationToken header element) or developer token for the target environment.
+- *InvalidAccessToken*: Typically indicates usage of an incorrect access token (AuthenticationToken header element) or developer token for the target environment.
 For example your credentials may be valid in production; however, when targeting sandbox you would observe code 105.
 - *UserNotFound*: The supplied credentials are invalid.

 ***